necrolingus/udemy_docker/mongodb/more_advanced/README.md

 docker exec -it mongodb_1 mongo --username NOT_ROOT_USER --password NOT_ROOT_PASS --authenticationDatabase expenses --host mongodb_1 --port 27017

 mongodb_1 is my mongodb service name in the docker-compose file

+### Linking containers on the same network
+You will not able to access mongodb_1 from another container because each container you start up lives inside its own network and we are not exposing mongodb_1 to the host to reduce our attack footprint.
+This also allows containers to referenece each other by name.

+In order to link to containers (the containers don't have to be running, they can also be in a stopped state), do this:

+docker network create myNetwork

+docker network connect myNetwork container1

+docker network connect myNetwork container2

+docker network inspect myNetwork == check if the containers are on the same network